Historic Fairy Caves

 Because of Steve and Jeanne Beckley’s vision and courage, Glenwood Caverns and Historic Fairy Caves are now protected, able to continue to grow naturally, and yet are accessible to the public.
 The Colorado Governor’s Office of Tourism recognized the Beckleys for their exemplary preservation efforts and selected them as the only winners of the 2001 Governor’s Award for Outstanding Community Tourism Initiative.

-2017 Added the Haunted Mine Drop, new melodrama, remodeled plaza and groups area
+- 2017 Added a new melodrama, remodeled plaza and groups area